sarahstoneB/DevOps-Interview-Questions-2/README.md

 #### Difference between TCP and UDP:

   a.
-Connection-oriented protocol                                                 a.Connectionless protocol
+TCP is Connection-oriented protocol and UDP is Connectionless protocol

   b.
-Stream oriented                                                              b.Message oriented
+TCP is Stream oriented and UDP is Message oriented protocol

   c.
-TCP is suited for applications that require high reliability,                c.UDP is suitable for applications that need fast, efficient transmission, such as games. and transmission time is relatively less critical.
+TCP is suited for applications that require high reliability and UDP is suitable for applications that need fast, efficient  transmission, such as games.  and transmission time is relatively less critical.

   d.
-TCP header size is 20 bytes                                                  d.
-UDP Header size is 8 bytes.
+TCP header size is 20 bytes and UDP Header size is 8 bytes.

   e.
-The speed for TCP is slower than UDP.                                        e.
-UDP is faster because error recovery is not      attempted.
+The speed for TCP is slower than UDP and UDP is faster because error recovery is not attempted.
 It is a "best effort" protocol.